pettazz/pettazz.com/_posts/2019-03-08-transmission-tunnel.md

 And that's that.
 Now when you `sudo service openvpn start` your tunnel up, after a short delay, you should also see your Transmission daemon come back up.
 How can we tell whether it's working?

+#### Is the Tunnel Split?

+Thanks to our custom route, the tunnel no longer takes over all your internet connections, only the ones that are explicitly meant to be sent over it, in what's called a split tunnel.
+So now, while OpenVPN is running, you can still expect to see your normal old external IP when you run:

+{% highlight bash %}
+curl ipinfo.io/ip
+{% endhighlight %}

+But also your exciting new tunnel exit IP from:

+{% highlight bash %}
+curl --interface tun0 ipinfo.io/ip
+{% endhighlight %}

 #### Do Torrents Connect?

 This one is pretty obvious, but a good first step.
 When you add a download, is it able to start working, or does it instead spit out errors not being able to connect to peers or trackers?